puppetlabs/puppet-docs/source/pe/3.7/install_pe_mono.markdown

    e. **SSH key file path**: if SSH password is not used, provide the absolute path to the SSH key on the machine you are performing the installation from.
 Defaults to the root SSH key path.

    f. **SSH key passphrase**: provide if your SSH key is protected with a passphrase.

+5. Select whether or not to enable the Puppet 4 language parser.

+   The Puppet 4 language parser gives you valuable language features, makes debugging easier, and will help keep your Puppet code compatible with future releases in the next major series.
+Recommended for all **NEW** Puppet users.

+   If you'll be using Puppet code you did **NOT** create with the Puppet 4 language parser, **DO NOT** enable this feature.
+See the [Puppet 4 language parser docs](http://links.puppetlabs.com/future_parser) for instructions on enabling the parser in a test environment to ensure it works with your existing Puppet code.

-5. Provide the following information about database support (PuppetDB and PE console databases):
+6. Provide the following information about database support (PuppetDB and PE console databases):

    a. **Install PostgreSQL on the PuppetDB host for me**: (default) PE will install a PostgreSQL instance for the databases.
 This will use PE-generated default names and usernames for the databases.
 The passwords can be retrieved from `/etc/puppetlabs/installer/database_info.install` when the installation is complete.